What is estate administration?

 - Confirming any assets and debts

-- Applying for and obtaining probate through the Family Court
+- Applying for and obtaining probate through the High Court

 - Transferring property, closing bank accounts, paying debts, tax and advertising for creditors